Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADUser.md

 ```

 ### -PostalCode
-Specifies the user's postal code.
+The postal code for the user's postal address.
+The postal code is specific to the user's country/region.
+In the United States of America, this attribute contains the ZIP code.

 ```yaml
 Type: String